MadManRises/Madgine/docs/gettingStarted.md

 * [MyGUI](http://mygui.info/) Built with Ogre-support.
 Tested with version 3.2.2

+*Recommended:*
-If you want to use the Maditor-IDE, the following libraries will also be neccessary (*Recommended*):
+If you want to use the Maditor-IDE, the following libraries will also be neccessary:

 * [Boost](.) vx.x or higher
 * [Qt5](.)